Rudrransh17/Kalman-Filter-Object-Tracking/README.md

-# Kalman Filter Object Tracking Project
+# Kalman Filter Object Tracking

 The Kalman Filter Object Tracking project is a computer vision project that utilizes the Kalman Filter algorithm to track objects in a recorded or live video.
 This project can be used in surveillance, object detection, and tracking in real-time systems.